Elijah Hayward: Immigration to the West

 In the autumn of 1819, having studied law off and on for four and one half years, Hayward emigrated to Cincinnati, Ohio, where he opened an office.
 He established a partnership with David Wade, which lasted for eight years.
 In 1825, he was elected to represent Hamilton County in the Ohio House of Representatives, serving until 1829 in the 24th to 27th General Assemblies.

 In 1830, the two houses of the Ohio Legislature, in joint session, elected Hayward as a judge of the Ohio Supreme Court for a seven-year term.
-He only served a part of that year when he accepted an appointment from President Jackson as Commissioner of the General Land Office in Washington D.C.
+He only served a part of that year when he accepted an appointment from President Jackson as Commissioner of the United States General Land Office in Washington D.C.
 Hayward resigned in 1835, after his wife died, and returned to Ohio and the practice of law.
 In April, 1851, Hayward was named State librarian by Ohio Governor Reuben Wood.
 He served until May 1854.

 Judge Hayward was a dedicated genealogist, who would spend weeks at a time copying the records of Plymouth Colony and towns of Massachusetts.
 He was elected a corresponding member of the Massachusetts Historical Society in 1854.
 He was a member of the Royal Society of Northern Antiquaries of Copenhagen.
 He was elected a corresponding member of the New England Historic Genealogical Society in 1852, and elected honorary vice-president for Ohio in 1855.
 His principal employment in later years was in preparing briefs before the Ohio Supreme Court.
 He adhered to the Puritanism of his ancestors, before rejecting it to accept the Roman Catholic faith.
 He died in McConnelsville, Morgan County, Ohio in 1864.
 Hayward left one son, George Hayward, born Hanover, Massachusetts, July 14, 1817.